KLB7/IntraMine/README.md

 # IntraMine
 IntraMine is an intranet service suite aimed mainly at Strawberry Perl Windows developers.
 Because you deserve nice things too.
 Anyone can install and use it on a Windows box, but if you know a little Perl it will cut down installation cursing by approximately 30%.

-An attempt has been made to address the following problems:
+An attempt has been made to address the following:

+ - local file Search could be nicer, in particular it could show a complete view of hit documents with the hits marked
  - Perl for Windows lacks an easy approach to multiprocessing
- - autolinking for locally accessible files is very limited in all editors
+ - autolinking for local files is very limited in all editors
- - images are too hard to use in source and text files - so they aren't.
+ - images are too hard to use in source and text files - so they aren't
- - most markdown approaches are not as minimal, memorable, mimetic, or automatic as one might wish for.
+ - most markdown approaches are not as minimal, memorable, mimetic, or automatic as one might wish for, when it comes to in-house documentation.

 I had some notions, so I set out to do a demo to address those issues.
-My insidious plot is to incite someone to incorporate IntraMine's approach to autolinking and image handling in their own editor.
-But since no one really wants a raw demo, I spent some extra time (years, actually) polishing it up to the point where I hope you find it pleasant and useful.
+My nefarious intent is to incite someone to incorporate IntraMine's approach to autolinking and image handling in their own editor.
+But since no one really wants a raw demo, I spent some extra time (years) polishing it up to the point where I hope you find it pleasant and useful.

 ## What's in the box
  - Elasticsearch-based one second search of all your source and text files (which could easily number more than half a million these days), with no-load index updates in five seconds.